2023 - 2024

 From Lead to Participant

-How will we hit our 100,000 registrant goal?
+How will we hit our 100,000 participants goal?
 We start by generating leads.
 The first step is to garner interest and engagement in this historic research endeavor.
 We continue to introduce people to the Emory Healthy Aging Study.

 From there, we ask these leads to register for more information.
 Preliminary data is gathered to determine the potential participant's age and email address.
 They'll create a password so that if they pause this step, it’s easily accessible at a later date.